 A compensator is a device attached to the muzzle of a rifle that is designed to reduce the upward movement of the firearm.

 That vertical movement moves the weapon and with it goes your sight picture.
-The result is you having to do bring the gun down and back on target.
+The result is forcing you to bring the gun down and back on target.

 This takes precious fractions of a second to do rapidly and accurately.
-A compensator most often vents the gas that causes upward movement through the top of the device.
+A compensator most often vents part of the gas that causes upward rifle movement through the top of the device.